Show All Answers

 This also gives you time to purchase the items you need such as collars, leashes, food, bowls, litter boxes, dog houses, and pet carriers.
 If a pet is already spayed or neutered, you may be able to take the animal home sooner.
 For more information, contact the Animal Services at 479-444-3456.

+We are not able to treat owned animals that are ill or injured.
+If your pet becomes ill or injured, you should call your veterinarian or the one nearest to you.
+Local veterinarians' phone numbers are listed in the yellow pages of the phone book under the heading "Veterinarians".
 For after-hours emergencies, most veterinarians leave a message on their answering machine giving you a number to call to contact a veterinarian on emergency call.
 The Animal Emergency Clinic of Northwest Arkansas is located in Springdale and open from 6pm-7am.
 Their phone number is 479-927-0007.
-Animal Emergency Clinic of Northwest Arkansas

 Financial donations may be earmarked to help fund our spay and neuter program or any other purpose you would prefer.
 For more information, contact Animal Services at 479-444-3456.